Love Life is a Zikoko weekly series about love, relationships, situationships, entanglements and everything in between.

 I told Kelly about it and she was sad, but I assured her that I was going to keep her in the loop.
 We couldn’t even stop talking.
 Throughout the Dubai trip, I was on the phone with her.
 After I ended things with my ex, we continued talking and everything just seemed great.
 It was obvious we liked each other and connected deeply, but I am the type of person that you have to ask out, so it wasn’t official yet.

-In May 2018, I arranged for another trip in Dubai for us to meet.
+In May 2018, I arranged for another trip in Dubai for me and Kelly to meet.
 It was a nice trip for both of us.
 I remember us watching the royal wedding and feeling so emotional that we started crying.
 As we were crying, Kelly looked at me and asked me to be her girlfriend.

 What happened afterwards?